Europe Travel Guide: Top Cities, Routes, and Tips

 Germany

-It is impossible not to visit the fairy tale castle Neuschwanstein (the prototype of the castle of Sleeping Beauty, the logo of Disney), Cologne Cathedral, the Brandenburg Gate, the remains of the Berlin Wall, the Old Pinakothek (one of the most famous art galleries in the world) and Pinakothek of the present in Munich.
+It is impossible not to visit the fairytale castle Neuschwanstein (the prototype for Sleeping Beauty’s castle, the logo of Disney), Cologne Cathedral, the Brandenburg Gate, the remains of the Berlin Wall, the Old Pinakothek (one of the most famous art galleries in the world) and Pinakothek of the Gegenwart in Munich.

 In the south, you will find spectacular mountain landscapes in the Black Forest and romantic views, such as those offered by the fairy-tale castles of Bavarian King Ludwig II, which make southern Germany a popular travel destination.

-At the same time, the north on the North Sea and Baltic Sea beckons with beaches and islands.
+At the same time, the north of the North Sea and Baltic Sea beckons with beaches and islands.
 Germany has plenty to offer!

 Neuschwanstein Castle

-Neuschwanstein Castle is internationally one of the most famous sights of Germany and one of the most popular sights in Bavaria.
+Neuschwanstein Castle is internationally one of the most famous sights in Germany and among the most popular in Bavaria.
 Over 1.5 million tourists from all over the world come to see the fairytale castle every year.
 Its location in the foothills of the Alps also makes it a popular tourist destination in Germany.

 It was built from 1869 onwards by the order of the Bavarian King Ludwig II.
 For him, Neuschwanstein represented the perfect ideal of a medieval knight’s castle.
 Today, the castle includes a bedroom in the neo-Gothic style, a living room with original preserved furniture, and a richly decorated throne room.

-Neuschwanstein Castle is suitable for a trip with the family as well as for a vacation as a couple.
-Up to 6000 people visit the castle daily, so you should book your ticket online in advance, as the number of visitors is limited.
+Neuschwanstein Castle is suitable for a family trip or a couple’s vacation.
+Up to 6,000 people visit the castle daily, so you should book your ticket online in advance, as the number of visitors is limited.

 Brandenburg Gate